bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Attributes</h4>

-Attributes, as with elements, are declared a bit differently in Haml.
+<p>Attributes, as with elements, are declared a bit differently in Haml.
 Attributes are declared directly after the element in either {} or (), all depending if you wish to use Ruby or HTML syntax.
-Ruby style attributes will use the standard hash syntax inside of {}, while HTML style attributes will use standard HTML syntax inside of ().
+Ruby style attributes will use the standard hash syntax inside of {}, while HTML style attributes will use standard HTML syntax inside of ().</p>

 <h4>Haml</h4>